maatoukjoe/happy-frog/README.md

 ##  Installation & Setup

 Grab a Xiao RP2040 or any of the other microcontrollers listed in our device support.
 Install CircuitPython.
 Clone this repo.
+Write your payload.
 Run the scripts.
 Don't overthink it.

 ```bash
 git clone https://github.com/ZeroDumb/happy-frog.git